-Energy Safety may hold one or more public workshops to discuss part or all of a submitted EUP or any other document or product submitted by the Large Electrical Corporation.
-Energy Safety will provide notice of the workshop via written notice to the docket.
+Energy Safety may hold one or more public workshops to discuss a cor all of a submitted EUP or any other document or product submitted by the Large attrical Corporation.
+Energy Safety will provide notice of the workshop via written notice at the docket.